djentleman/goc/README.md

 Committing with message: "Update git diff handling, handle case when no diff is found"
 ```

+## Configuration
+You can configure goc using this file: `~/.config/goc/config.yaml`.

+Currently the configurable fields are:
+ - goc diff template
+ - goc commit template
+ - default GPT ver (can override using cmd line flag)

 ## Note

 Make sure you have the necessary permissions and access to the Git repository you intend to analyze.
 Also, ensure that the repository is properly cloned on your local machine.